pius/rdf-mongo/README.md

     $ sudo gem install mongo rdf rdf-spec rspec rdf-mongo

+## Ruby 1.9 Compatibility

+Please note that you'll want to use my forks of rdf and rdf-spec for Ruby 1.9 compatibility until my patches are pushed into the mainline.

 ### Support

 Please post questions or feedback to the [W3C-ruby-rdf mailing list][].